Table of Contents

 Flax is—yes—a mere seed.
 But seeds are controlled explosions of life-giving nutrition and energy, as we’ve seen.
 In the world of workout digestibles, flax wears a cape and tights -- a true Seed Super Hero.

-Workout-wise, flax is high in fiber for hunger reduction and strengthening the microbiome, loaded with omega 3 to decrease inflammation in the post-workout recovery, and sufficiently energy-dense to help you hit your bulking-stage caloric targets without having to chew through a cow.
+Workout-wise, flax is high in fiber for hunger reduction and strengthening the microbiome, loaded with omega 3 and sufficiently energy-dense to help you hit your bulking-stage caloric targets without having to chew through a cow.

 Whew!
 Flax is … well, it’s still just an embarrassed-looking lil’ seed; but it is loaded with iron-pumping promise.
 Spread the word.